What Is a Premature Baby?

 Your preemie may also need a machine called a ventilator to help them breathe.
 They could get fluids and nutrients through an IV.
 Nurses may put a feeding tube into your baby's nose to feed them breast milk or formula.

 Even though your little one is in the NICU, you'll still get your chance to bond.
 Once your doctor gives the OK, you'll be able to touch, hold, and breastfeed or bottle-feed your baby.
+You may be encouraged to pump breast milk until your baby learns to nurse to help them grow and fight infection.

 Not all premature babies have complications.
 And for those who do, today's advanced medical care means babies born very early are more likely to survive -- and thrive -- than ever before.